nus-cs2113-AY2122S2/tp/docs/team/alanlowzies.md

 ## Overview
 This page showcases my contributions to the development of WerkIt!, written in Java that allows users to create a weekly workout schedule for them to refer to and follow.
-I co-developed this application with my peers as part of a team project (tP) in the CS2113T Software Engineering & Object-Oriented Programming module offered by the School of Computing, National University of Singapore.
+I co-developed this application with my peers as part of a team project (tP) in the CS2113T module offered by NUS SoC.
 More details about the project can be found in the [WerkIt!
 User Guide](../UserGuide.md), [Developer Guide](../DeveloperGuide.md), and [GitHub repository](ttps://github.com/AY2122S2-CS2113T-T09-2/tp).